tlalexander/CC2500-Module/README.md

 http://creativecommons.org/licenses/by-sa/3.0/deed.en_US

 That said, if you do actually sell these, I wouldn't *mind* a kickback.
 But I won't require one, because that's annoying.

+CC2500 footprint came from https://github.com/chiengineer/Eagle-Libraries/blob/master/Wireless/chipcon-ti.lbr though I modified it significantly.

+Library used here is now https://github.com/tlalexander/Taylors-Eagle-Library, and also probably some parts from Sparkfun.